 Pupil voice and monitoring of teaching and learning demonstrates high engagement in the curriculum which has been carefully designed to develop high aspirations.
 Again this was recognised in our recent Ofsted Inspection (July 22).
-A number of trips, experiences and visitors to
+A number of trips, experiences and visitors to school were arranged to enhance the curriculum provision across the school.
+And provide opportunities that pupils may not otherwise experience.

-During 2022/23 a wide and varied range of extra-curricular clubs were on offer and all disadvantaged pupils took part in at least one extra-curricular club.

-In 2023/24 we will continue to focus on providing a curriculum that is highly engaging and offers a wide range of experiences and opportunities.
+During 2023/24 a wide and varied range of extra-curricular clubs were on offer and all disadvantaged pupils took part in at least one extracurricular club.
+In 2024/25 we will continue to focus on providing a curriculum that is highly engaging and offers a wide range of experiences and opportunities.
 We aim to increase the participation of disadvantaged pupils in residential trips.
 We will also continue with a wide and varied range of extracurricular clubs with priority given to disadvantaged pupils.